LinguList/TreBor/README.md

 * file.json: A file containing specific format-parameters for the output of the plots.
 For all details of this format, check the example files provided in the test directory.
 * file.tre: A file containing the reference tree in Newick format.

+# Testing the Code

+For the testing of the code, we provide a short dataset in the test-directory (https://github.com/LinguList/TreBor/tree/master/test).
+See the instructions in https://github.com/LinguList/TreBor/blob/master/test/README.md on how to run the test.